microsoft/live-share-sdk/samples/typescript/11.react-video-js/README.md

 ## Testing the app in Teams

 There are two options for testing this sample in Teams.
 The first is to use ngrok to serve and tunnel the app locally, before zipping the app package.

-Alternatively, you can use our ready-to-use [demo app package](../demo-manifests/ContosoMedia.zip).
-After downloading the zip file and setting up ngrok, you can skip ahead to the [Test it out](#test-it-out) section.

 ### Create a ngrok tunnel to allow Teams to reach your tab app